A volunteer aerates the grounds at Cannonball Golf Course in Greensburg, Kan. Photo by Scott Hollister

 If you’ve ever attended your favorite high school’s Friday night football game and looked at the center section of the field, you’ve probably seen some sparse turf.
 Whether on golf courses, sports fields or playgrounds, no turf area is immune to the devastating effects of compaction.

-You’ll also find compaction around the goal on a soccer field, the path that always appears between the same two bunkers every time people walk from their golf car to the green, or just where people take that proverbial shortcut through the grass to the sidewalk.
-These are only the visible signs — the “tip of the iceberg” — of compaction problems that are really present in your soil.
+You’ll also find compaction around the goal on a soccer field, the path that always appears between the same two bunkers where people walk from their golf cart to the green, or just where people take that proverbial shortcut through the grass to the sidewalk.
+These are only the visible signs — the “tip of the iceberg” — of the compaction problems that are really present in your soil.

 Once you know it’s there, you know it must be remedied.
 Superintendents relieve compaction primarily through mechanical cultivation, namely aeration.
 You can choose many methods of aerifying for the differing conditions and situations in a given area, and each will yield a different result.
 Which method is best: deep or shallow tines, coring or solid tines, slicing blades or vertical linear aeration (deep power slicing)?

-After more than 20 years in the aeration business and visits to thousands of golf courses, athletic complexes and sports fields in the U.S., Canada and Mexico, I’ve found that while the problems are all the same, the options have clear advantages and disadvantages.
+After more than 20 years in the aeration business and visits to thousands of golf courses, athletic complexes and sports fields in the U.S., Canada and Mexico, I’ve found that while the problems are all the same, the options for solving them have clear advantages and disadvantages.